rgroves/beginner-javascript-projects/hello-world-alert/README.md

 - [_] Go read about the `window.prompt` method to understand what it does and how to use it
    https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt

 - [_] Instead of assigning a string literal to `userName` use prompt to ask the user for their name and assign their input to `userName`.
-When finished refresh the page to make sure it still works as it did when you first opened it.
+When finished refresh the page to make sure your changes work without throwing any errors in the Developer Tools Console.

 # Dive Deeper